IRTF-HRPC/drafts/draft-political.md

 : (from Greek: Politiká: Politika, definition "affairs of the commons") is the process of making decisions applying to all members of a diverse group with conflicting interests.
 More narrowly, it refers to achieving and exercising positions of governance or organized control over a community.
 Furthermore, politics is the study or practice of the distribution of power and resources within a given community as well as the interrelationship(s) between communities. (adapted from {{HagueHarrop}})

 Affordances
 : The possibilities that are provided to an actor through the ordering of an environment by a technology.

-Protocols
-: 'Protocols are rules governing communication between devices or applications, and the creation or manipulation of any logical or communicative artifacts concomitant with such communication.' {{Sisson}}

-Standards
-: 'An Internet Standard is a specification that is stable and well-understood, is technically competent, has multiple, independent, and interoperable implementations with substantial operational experience, enjoys significant public support, and is recognizably useful in some or all parts of the Internet.' {{RFC2026}}
+This means that a technology does not determine what is possible, but that it that invites specific kinds of behavior, and in that process shapes it.

 Research Question
 =================

 Are protocols political?
-If so, should the politics of protocols be taken into account in their development process?

 Technology and Politics: a review of literature and community positions
 =======================================================================

 In 1993 the Computer Professionals for Social Responsibility stated that 'the Internet should meet public interest objectives'.
 Similarly, {{RFC3935}} states that 'The Internet isn't value-neutral, and neither is the IETF.'.
-Ethics and the Internet was already a topic of an RFC by the IAB in 1989 {{RFC1097}}.
-Nonetheless there has been a recent uptick in discussions within the IETF about the impact of Internet protocols on human rights {{RFC8280}}, and more generally in public debate about the impact of technology on society.
+Ethics and the Internet was already a topic of an RFC by the IAB in 1989 {{RFC1087}}.
+Nonetheless there has been a recent uptick in discussions within the IETF and IRTF about the impact of Internet protocols on human rights {{RFC8280}}, and more generally in public debate about the impact of technology on society.

-This document aims to provide an overview of the spectrum of different positions that have been observed in the IETF and IRTF community.
+This document aims to provide an overview of the spectrum of different positions that have been observed in the IETF and IRTF community, and have been observed during interviews, mailinglist exchanges, and during research group sessions.
 These positions were observed during participatory observation, through 39 interviews with members of the community, the Human Rights Protocol Considerations Research Group mailing list, and during and after the Technical Plenary on Protocols and Human Rights during IETF98.

 Without judging them on their internal or external consistency they are represented here.
 Where possible we also sought to engage with the academic literature on this topic.